Minsk: Recent developments

-Throughout the 1990s, after the fall of Communism, the city continued to change.
+Throughout the 1990s, after the fall of communism, the city continued to change.
 As the capital of a newly independent country, Minsk quickly acquired the attributes of a major city.
 Embassies were opened, and a number of Soviet administrative buildings became government centres.
 During the early and mid-1990s, Minsk was hit by an economic crisis and many development projects were halted, resulting in high unemployment and underemployment.
 Since the late 1990s, there have been improvements in transport and infrastructure, and a housing boom has been underway since 2002.
 On the outskirts of Minsk, new mikroraions of residential development have been built.
 Metro lines have been extended, and the road system (including the Minsk BeltWay) has been improved.
 In recent years Minsk has been continuously decentralizing, with a third line of the Minsk Metro opening in 2020.
 More development is planned for several areas outside the city centre, while the future of the older neighborhoods is still unclear.

 Geography

-Minsk is located on the southeastern slope of the Minsk Hills, a region of rolling hills running from the southwest (upper reaches of the river Nioman) to the northeast– that is, to Lukomskaye Lake in northwestern Belarus.
+Minsk is located on the southeastern slope of the Minsk Hills, a region of rolling hills running from the southwest (upper reaches of the river Neman) to the northeast– that is, to Lukomskaye Lake in northwestern Belarus.
 The average altitude above sea level is 220 m.
 The physical geography of Minsk was shaped over the two most recent ice ages.
 The Svislach River, which flows across the city from the northwest to the southeast, is in the urstromtal, an ancient river valley formed by water flowing from melting ice sheets at the end of the last Ice Age.
 There are six smaller rivers within the city limits, all part of the Black Sea basin.

 Minsk is in the area of mixed forests typical of most of Belarus.
 Pinewood and mixed forests border the edge of the city, especially in the north and east.
 Some of the forests were preserved as parks (for instance, the Chelyuskinites Park) as the city grew.

 The city was initially built on the hills, which allowed for defensive fortifications, and the western parts of the city are the most hilly.